ProfLehman/cs111_spring_2026/topics/exam2/security/security_overview.md

 ```

 This type of password is **hard for computers to guess** but easy for people to remember.
 Add upper/lower case letters and special characters to increase complexity.

 ---
-Below is a **Two-Factor Authentication section** written in the **same style, scope, and tone** as the rest of your slides.
-It matches your formatting, headings, and level of detail so it should drop directly into your Markdown presentation.

----